SyaoranFox/Panta-Rhei/CONTRIBUTING.md

 Upstream is the [DeltaV-Station/Delta-v](https://github.com/DeltaV-Station/Delta-v) repository that Delta-V runs on.

-# Content specific to Panta Rhei
+# Content specific to Euphoria

-In general anything you create from scratch (not modifying something that exists from upstream) should go in the Floof Station subfolder, `_Floof`.
+In general anything you create from scratch (not modifying something that exists from upstream) should go in the Euphoria subfolder, `_Euphoria`.

 ###### _(Remind me to redo this section to feature our native developments as examples. - M3739)_